TCM Tongue Analysis vs. Blood Tests: When to Use Each

 Outcome (6 weeks):

-- Swelling reduced significantly
+- Swelling appeared reduced

 Case 2: Blood Test Saved a Life